-When the new Museum of Oxford opens in 2021, we will be offering hands-on object-based sessions closely linked to the curriculum and needs of local schools.
+We offer a wide range of learning opportunities for formal and informal groups, including hands-on object-based sessions closely linked to the curriculum and needs of local schools.

 We would like to work with teachers to develop new resources for secondary school visits, for out-of-school research topics, and for English as a second language resources.
-We can also work with schools to help develop new workshop themes and ideas for group visits when the new Museum opens in 2021.
+We can also work with schools to help develop new workshop themes and ideas for group visits.

 There are two choices open to groups visiting the museum: